-Living in residence comes with sharing space with those who live around you.
+Living in residence includes sharing space with those who live around you.
 Whether walking through the hall or sitting in the lounge, it is important to ensure you are keeping physically distant (at least 2 metres) from others, wearing a face covering, and following proper hygiene practices.

-Will I be able to hand out in the lounge?
+Will I be able to hang out in the lounge?

 Access to lounge space will be reduced to match government COVID-19 response levels.
 During any lockdown, lounge use will be restricted.